pawarvijay/react-chopper/README.md

 Make every develop know whats under the hood its Javascript Proxies.

-It will be doing only task only , is to watch any changes on target object and do setState underthehood.
+It will be doing one task only , is to watch any changes on target object and do setState underthehood.

 This lib won't be doing multiple task like other react libs do Eg : redux-form , react-form , react-validation ect .. developers pickup these libs for validation and land up doing state management , which is filled up with its limitations and ultimately creating spagetti code.